ALT-F4-LLC/kickstart.nix/README.md

 #### Go (module)

-Used with modern Go applications using `go.mod` system.
+Used for modern Go apps setup with `go.mod` system.
 To build legacy Go apps, use the `go-pkg` template.

 > [!IMPORTANT]
-> Be sure to update `go.mod` with proper repository after running `init` command.
+> Be sure to update `go.mod` with proper repository after running `init` command (see more here)[https://nixos.wiki/wiki/Go#buildGoPackage].

 ```bash
 nix flake init -t github:ALT-F4-LLC/kickstart.nix#go-mod